mattihicks/matthewmatthew/_posts/2016-08-24-threshold.markdown

 Be conscientious about how you spend your time by using ad-blockers on your browser or putting your phone in the other room.
 Do whatever you can to continue.
 Because sometimes brute force alone can take you to the next level.

 So... what are you waiting for?
 Get to work.
 And then show us.

+For a great book on this topic, check out Austin Kleon's ["Show Your Work"](https://www.goodreads.com/book/show/18290401-show-your-work)